Preview

 Digital Law Journal is indexed in:

-- Science Index – a database, accumulating information on papers by Russian scientists, published in native and foreign titles.
-The Science Index project has been under development by “Electronic Scientific Library” (ru) since 2005.
+• Russian Science Citation Index is a database, accumulating information on papers by Russian scientists, published in native and foreign titles.
+The Science Index project has been under development by "Electronic Scientific Library" since 2005.

 Founder